-Populations are defined by three fields: 1) the geometry, which can represent either the total number of neurons (a single integer) or a multi-dimensional structure (tuple) similar to the shape of a Numpy array (Walt et al., 2011); 2) the type of neuron used in the population (either a pre-defined neuron model or one defined by the user, see Section 6.2.3 and Section 6.2.4) and 3) an optional unique name allowing to access the population globally.
-Defining a multidimensional geometry is primarily useful for visualization purposes and when defining distancedependent connection patterns between two populations, but the internal data is arranged in one-dimensional arrays (see Section 6.3.1).
+Numpy array (van der Walt et al., 2011); 2) the type of neuron used in the population (either a predefined neuron model or one defined by the user, see sections 6.2.3 and 6.2.4) and 3) an optional unique name allowing to access the population globally.
+Defining a multi-dimensional geometry is primarily useful for visualization purposes and when defining distance-dependent connection patterns between two populations, but the internal data is arranged in one-dimensional arrays (see section 6.3.1).